 Rapid Assessment of Avoidable Blindness (RAAB)

 Surveys may risk team-to-participant disease transmission and the RAAB population age-group (50+) has been shown to be at higher risk of severe outcomes from COVID-19 infection.
-Even without transmission, the visibility of survey teams during the pandemic may lead to mis-information and possibly reputational damage if there is a perceived link between COVID-19 and RAAB.
+Even without transmission, the visibility of survey teams during the pandemic may lead to misinformation and possible reputational damage if there is a perceived link between COVID-19 and RAAB.

-ICEH and Peek will continue to work on building the RAAB7 system during this time, in anticipation of surveys restarting later in 2020.
-Please feel free to contact Islay.Mactaggart@lshtm.ac.uk if you have any questions related to RAAB6 or RAAB7, or require any guidance in postponing any upcoming RAAB data collection.
+Please feel free to contact Islay.Mactaggart@lshtm.ac.uk if you have any questions related to RAAB6 or RAAB7, or require any guidance on any upcoming RAAB data collection.

 What is RAAB?